Using AI appropriately

 Covered in this guide

-Guidance is applicable to all students and to staff involved in teaching or supporting learning at The Tavistock and Portman.
+Guidance is applicable to all students and to staff involved in teaching or supporting learning at the Tavistock.

 General advice before using AI tools